sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 Overall, the high-level packet structure looks like below:

-- The inner most packet is whatever the customer sends, which is called overlay.
+- The inner most packet is the customer input, which is called overlay.
-- The first encap is called underlay0, which is the most frequently used layer for implement any virtual network functions, such as VNET routing, load balancer, etc.
+- The first encap is called underlay0, which is the most frequently used layer to implement any virtual network function, such as VNET routing, load balancer, etc.
 - On top of underlay0, we can extend and have more layer of encaps, which can be used for implementing additional routing hops.

 | ...
 (Outer most) | 2 | 1 | 0 (Inner most) |